[Note: This article was originally written on September 11, 2012, but was updated and revised on September 11, 2013.]

 Here’s one of my favorite quotes.
 It’s from a famous Zen master named Thich Nhat Hanh:

 I want to be solid, calm, and without fear, and so I practice qigong, tai chi, and meditation every day.
 I tell my students that, if they want to change the world, they should practice every day too.
 This way, they’ll become solid, calm, and without fear too.
 Gradually, day by day, as we transform ourselves, we also transform the world.

 I’ve changed since 9/11.
 In these 11 years, I’ve healed myself, taught thousands of students, and found my soul mate.
 And I see that others are changing too.
 And that’s wonderful, because the world needs it.
 Because even though it’s been years since 9/11, I think that we have less peace in the world, not more.
 [Edit: In 2013, with the possibility of World World 3 looming in Syria, the world is even less peaceful.]

 On this anniversary of a terrible day, let’s be peaceful.
 Let’s meditate, and flow, and heal our wounds.
 Let’s be happy and grateful.
 Let’s be good.
 Let’s be the change that this world so desperately needs.Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.